juanca/blog/articles/react-component-architecture.md

 Although configurable components eases normalization problems, this approach introduces a new problem: an additional decoration implies another conditional.
-These conditionals have the lead to cluttered source code and a higher cyclomatic complexity.
+These conditionals lead to cluttered source code and a higher cyclomatic complexity.
 This obfuscates the original purpose of the component.

 Instead, using decorations as a means of defining complex user interfaces is an approach which separates the concerns of components among many.